Ivan VI, Emperor of All Russia

 Ivan’s mother, Grand Duchess Anna Leopoldovna in 1740; Credit – Wikipedia

 22-year-old Anna Leopoldovna was not qualified to be the regent.
 She did as little as possible concerning state affairs and argued with her advisers.
-A conspiracy soon arose with the aim of obtaining the Russian throne for Elizabeth Petrovna, the only surviving child of Peter the Great.
-A coup took place during the night of December 5-6, 1741 with financial support from France and military support from the Preobrazhensky Regiment.
+A conspiracy soon arose intending to obtain the Russian throne for Elizabeth Petrovna, the only surviving child of Peter the Great.
+A coup occurred during the night of December 5-6, 1741 with financial support from France and military support from the Preobrazhensky Regiment.
 Elizabeth Petrovna arrived at the regiment’s headquarters wearing armor over her dress asking, “Who do you want to serve, me, your natural sovereign, or those who have stolen my inheritance?”
 The Preobrazhensky Regiment marched to the Winter Palace and arrested the infant Emperor Ivan and his parents.
 It was a daring coup and succeeded without bloodshed.
-The new 32-year-old Empress of All Russia, Elizabeth Petrovna, vowed that she would not sign a single death sentence, a promise which she kept throughout her 20-year-reign.
+The new 32-year-old Empress of All Russia, Elizabeth Petrovna, vowed that she would not sign a single death sentence, a promise she kept throughout her 20-year reign.

 The Preobrazhensky Regiment soldiers proclaim Elizabeth the Empress of Russia; Credit – Wikipedia